apache/solr-operator/docs/upgrade-notes.md

 ## Upgrade Warnings and Notes

+### v0.5.0
+- The legacy way of specifying a backupRepository has been **DEPRECATED**.
+  Instead of using `SolrCloud.spec.dataStorage.backupRestoreOptions`, use `SolrCloud.spec.backupRepositories`.
+  The `SolrCloud.spec.dataStorage.backupRestoreOptions` option **will be removed in `v0.6.0`**.
+  **Note**: Do not take backups while upgrading from the Solr Operator `v0.4.0` to `v0.5.0`.
+  Wait for the SolrClouds to be updated, after the Solr Operator is upgraded, and complete their rolling restarts before continuing to use the Backup functionality.

 ### v0.4.0
 - The required version of the [Zookeeper Operator](https://github.com/pravega/zookeeper-operator) to use with this version has been upgraded from `v0.2.9` to `v0.2.12`.
   If you use the Solr Operator helm chart, then by default the new version of the Zookeeper Operator will be installed as well.